Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Validation

 \subsubsection{Warehouse (Fig.~\ref{fig:warehouse})}

-The Warehouse environment features several narrow aisles through which robots must swap places with the robot opposite them. \blue{In the holonomic scenario, the width of the narrow passages is approximately 2.5 times the diameter of the disk robots we consider.
-We additionally run a kinodynamic variant with doubled aisle widths.} This scenario measures each approach's ability to efficiently handle narrow passages within the environment.
+The Warehouse environment features narrow aisles through which the robots must swap places.
+In the holonomic scenario, the width of the narrow passages is 2.5 times the diameter of the disk robots we consider.
+We additionally run a kinodynamic variant with doubled aisle widths.
+This scenario measures each approach's ability to efficiently handle narrow passages within the environment.
 We highlight Workspace Guided-DaSH's ability to decompose the problem using topological guidance.